-Hands down this is my favorite candy recipe to make, unfortunately, I only make it during the Christmas season.
-I have fond memories of going over to my grandmother’s house, when I was small, to open gifts with my father.
-The one gift I looked forward to opening was the crystal candy dish that would be filled with her homemade Christmas toffee.
+Hands down this is my favorite candy recipe to make.
+Unfortunately, I only make it during the Christmas season.
+I have fond memories of going over to my grandmother’s house, to open gifts with my father.
+The one gift I looked forward to opening was the crystal candy dish that was filled with her homemade Christmas toffee.

 What I love about this recipe besides the buttery taste of melted dark sugar swirled with chocolate, is the ease of making it.
 Quick enough to whip up a batch in the morning to serve guests, and not complicated at all.
 The hardest part is waiting for it to cool so I can begin nibbling.
 We even made a little video to put you at ease, so that you will make it!